moshen/wasmagic/README.md

 ## About

-A WebAssembly compiled version of [libmagic](https://www.darwinsys.com/file/) with an extremely simple API for Node. libmagic provides extremely accurate filetype detection.
+A WebAssembly compiled version of [libmagic](https://www.darwinsys.com/file/) with a simple API for Node.
+WASMagic provides accurate filetype detection with zero prod dependencies.

 ## Usage